Mental Health Resources

 Challenge Through Sport Initiative

 The CSI is a bespoke behaviour change programme for people who need to build up their resilience to substance misuse.
-There are various activities on throughout Preston each week, and you can check out the timetable here.
+There are various activities on throughout Preston each week and you can find the timetables on their website.
 You're able to self-refer yourself for their support.

 Phone: 01772 299830